lambdaloop/anipose/README.md

 (NOTE: This is not yet ready for production, still some issues to fix to make the experience smooth )

+## Getting started

+Clone the repository somewhere onto your computer.

 ## Input specification

 Ideally someone who is collecting data should just be able to put all